mrahmed/cs410/Readme.md

 ### Visual Definitions

-Below is a simple list of definitions of LDAvis visualization:
+Below is a simple list of LDAviz definitions:

 - The size of a bubble reflects the number of words in a topic.
 - The distance between bubbles reflects how different or similar two topics are.
 - Hovering over a word highlights other topics the word is a member of.

-For richer details on LDAvis visual definitions, please read section **Definitions of Visual Elements in LDAvis** of [`docs/project_report.pdf`](docs/project_report.pdf).
+For richer details on LDAvis visual definitions, please read the section **Definitions of Visual Elements in LDAvis** of [`docs/project_report.pdf`](docs/project_report.pdf).

+## Software Usage

+In order to use the visualization of the topics:

+- Download this repository to your desktop
+- Unzip the content of the repository
+- Open index.html to start exploring the topics

+**Note:** `index.html`, `vis1` and `vis2` should be saved in the same dirctory.

+## Team Contribution

+Names of team members:
+- Muhammad Ahmed
+- Kahtan Al Jewary

+The team members completed the project concurrently in a balanced manner and without deliberate assignments of the project tasks.
+Every team member have spent equal efforts on this project.

 ## API References